rachaelkalicun/rachaelkalicun.com/src/_posts/2025-05-29-dont-forget-erik.md

 His aunt and I stood in the dining room.
 She told me the table and chairs had been her mother’s.
 Then they were Erik’s mother’s.
 “You probably remember them from her house,” she said, and I did.
 Now, they were Erik’s.

-That table had held a family and countless birthdays, Christmases, Easters, Thanksgivings, celebrations, and mourning.
+That table held a family and its countless birthdays, Christmases, Easters, Thanksgivings, celebrations, and mourning.
 It held Erik, until it couldn’t anymore.

-The table showed me a family completely different from mine: loud, Italian, with protective brothers I never had.
-Like a proper Italian family, love and pride lived in their food.
+Like a proper Italian family, love and pride lived in their food at that table.
 Erik’s mother opened my eyes to the beauty of a simple, real Italian sauce.
 Years later, as an adult, I asked her about it, and the technique couldn’t have been simpler.

 She was one of the first people who made me feel like my cooking mattered.
 On Instagram, she cheered me on before I had a project.
 I think about her all the time when I’m working on Evercooked.
 I wish she were here to see it grow.
 I know that if no one else saw the value in it, she would.